We assess the prospects for oil & gas companies as they seek to navigate the energy transition.

 As investors, our aim is to deliver attractive risk-adjusted returns by acting as good stewards of other people’s money, to help individuals retire well into a healthy and vibrant world or to help clients achieve other objectives.
 Successful investment is never achieved by looking backwards and anchoring to the past, but by looking forward at where the world is going.
-Looking back on my 35 years in the investment industry, it is shocking to see how many of the venerated names back in the mid-1980s no longer exist: not just through rebranding or takeovers, but by becoming irrelevant in a changing world.
+Looking back, it is shocking to see how many of the venerated names back in the mid-1980s no longer exist: not just through rebranding or takeovers, but by becoming irrelevant in a changing world.
 In a rapidly evolving system, the fossil-fuel sector in its current guise now looks increasingly vulnerable to becoming irrelevant to future investors.

 Burning through investors: the falling popularity of traditional energy